 - Microsoft Azure | Linux Virtual Machine Pricing

 - Prices are estimates as of May 2020

-- Pricing can vary depending on the Region deployed to
+- Pricing can vary depending on the Azure region

 Baseline: 10 emails/pod (average taking into account different mail types and sizes)

 Pod CPU range: 300-500 Mi CPU (1000 Mi = 1 vCPU) ( * )

 Pod Memory range: 300-800 MB ( * )